top of page

 The Planning Application is for a part-detached enclosed swimming pool, with a glazed internal link walkway joining it to the existing dwelling.
 The building will match the materials and built style of the existing dwelling.
 The site is well set-back from the road and the proposed building would not be visible from any public points of view.
 The site is fairly well screened on all sides by vegetation and 1.2m post and rail fencing.
 Overall, the character and appearance of the area will be preserved.
 The Planning Department agreed with this and found the application acceptable in this respect.

-Whilst the proposed development will slightly encroach into an area classed as 'countryside', the land is arguably presently used for recreational purposes and there would be little difference involved.
+Whilst the proposed extension to the barn conversion will slightly encroach into an area classed as 'countryside', the land is arguably presently used for recreational purposes and there would be little difference involved.
 There would be no significant public views and therefore no significant adverse impact upon the character and appearance of this locality, which is why in this case, a development that would otherwise be contrary to policy, is acceptable.

 The agent states in his email of 15 May 2019: "I am writing to confirm the proposed small lake, welfare cabin and archery range are for personal use by the applicants and are in no way a commercial venture and will not be available for use by members of the public.
 This has always been the case and the applicants are looking to create a wildlife resource and recreational resource for themselves to enjoy alongside their property."